 2. Inadequate water intake:

-It’s no secret that water makes up a significant portion of our poop.
-As a matter of fact, 75% of poop is made up of water.
+Despite its solid form, water makes up 75% of normal poop.
 So, not taking in enough water can make your stool a lot harder than normal and consequently difficult to move around by the muscles of your intestines.

 Also, one of the functions of the large intestine is to absorb water from the digestive tract.
 So, if you are dehydrated, your large intestine will try to conserve water for the body’s use by absorbing any extra water from the food waste, making poop harder and difficult to pass.